Retail Security: Protecting Consumer Data in the Omnichannel Era (Cybersecurity 2026)

 Q13: How does "Sovereign Supply Chain" defense work?

-It requires all vendors to provide a Software Bill of Materials (SBOM) for their logistics software, preventing "Island-Hopping" attacks from smaller partners into the main retail core.
+It requires all vendors to provide a software bill of materials sbom for their logistics software, preventing "Island-Hopping" attacks from smaller partners into the main retail core.

 Q14: Can AI detect shoplifting in real-time?